Auckland primary school teacher under fire for wearing MAGA hat to Black Lives Matter protest

 It comes as the United States enters its seventh night of widespread outrage, with thousands of people protesting George Floyd's death and scenes of "anarchy" in New York City.

-US President Donald Trump walked around Lafayette Square and posed in front of a boarded up church near the White House after making a brief statement.
+US President Donald Trump walked around Lafayette Square and posed in front of a boarded-up church near the White House after making a brief statement.

 Trump made the appearance after protesters were cleared from the area with tear gas and horses, moments before he spoke, vowing to restore "law and order".